 Denison has not adopted a term limit or retirement policy; the Board is of the position that no appreciable benefit would be achieved through the adoption of such policies.
-Organically, the Board has seen significant renewal in recent years, including the appointments of Mr. Cates and Ms. Volker in 2018, Mr. Neuburger and Ms. Traub in 2021, Ms. Sterritt in 2022 and Mr. An in 2023.
+Organically, the Board has seen significant renewal in recent years, including the appointments of Mr. Neuburger and Ms. Traub in 2021, Ms. Sterritt in 2022 and Mr. Hong in 2024.